 Lying opposite Bryher is Tresco, an island with a very different feel.
 It is the second largest of the islands and is privately owned by the Dorrien-Smith family, on a long lease from the Dutchy of Cornwall.
 It boasts the most fabulous long, sandy beaches that are practically deserted.
 They are a beach comber’s and bird watcher’s paradise.
 However, it is certainly the most manicured island that we visited.
 And one that, however beautiful, failed to offer me the wildness that I had experienced so far.

 Our final island hop was to St Martin’s, the northernmost populated island of the Isles of Scilly.
 For me, St Martin’s is as close to paradise as you can get.
 After a walk over the island from the quay, we found ourselves on a long, deserted white, sandy beach that literally took my breath away.
 It was so spectacular that it made us feel that we had landed on a paradise island in the Pacific.

 Rest, relaxation and, just maybe, relocation

-So is the Isles of Scilly somewhere for non Scillonions to go for rest and relaxation or could it be a relocation destination?
+So is the Isles of Scilly a relocation destination?

-If you are ready for a complete lifestyle change, to swap elegant clothing for outdoor gear and to be ruled by the sea and all the limitations that island life brings, then the Isles of Scilly could certainly be for you.
+Are you ready for a complete lifestyle change?
+Ready to swap elegant clothing for outdoor gear and to be ruled by the sea and all the limitations that island life brings.
+Then the Isles of Scilly could certainly be for you.
 Most importantly, you would need to invest time and effort, and be fully committed to your island surroundings in order to be truly embraced by the established locals.
-Of course, relocation to this part of the UK would depend greatly on whether you are able to work remotely or, just maybe, start an exciting island business venture on one these enchanting islands.
+Of course, relocation to this part of the UK would depend greatly on whether you are able to work remotely.
+Or start an exciting island business venture on one these enchanting islands.

 Isles of Scilly, I shall be back.
 Initially for rest and relaxation, but in the future, just maybe, for relocation.